Cyfrin/up/README.md

 **The all-in-one security toolkit** for downloading Command Line tools from Cyfrin.

 > [!CAUTION]
 > It is under development and is not fully tested.
 Please do not use it yet.
+It may lead to unrecoverable changes.

 ### ✅ Supported Platforms
 - Linux